isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution310.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum vacuum chamber of 2,184 cm2
+Minimum vacuum chamber surface area (Length x Width) of 2184cm2

 ### Contact Information
 N.A.